EVO Japan 2024 Day 1: exA-Arcadia Announces New Arcade Fighters

 Asuka 120% EXALLENT

-Joining Arcana Heart 3, this is an all-female 1v1 fighting game that resurrects a series that was the genesis of the whole “rival schools/all-girl fighter” niche.
-Starting off in 1994 for the Sharp X68000 & FM Towns, most fans seem to know this from the release on the Sega Saturn, despite more releases happening on the PSX(the PSX builds weren’t done by the original dev and are not well-liked by most fans).
-An arcade version had been in the works back in the day, but was canceled early.
-Now that is going to be rectified as exA is bringing it to arcades, based upon the most popular “Limit Over” edition of the game.
+Joining Arcana Heart 3, Asuka 120% is of course another all-female 1v1 fighting game that resurrects a series that was the genesis of the whole “rival schools/all-girl fighter” niche.
+Starting off in 1994 for the Sharp X68000 & FM Towns, most fans seem to know this from the release on the Sega Saturn, despite more releases happening on the PSX (the PSX builds weren’t done by the original dev and are not well-liked by most fans).
+An arcade version had been in the works back in the day, but was cancelled early.
+Now that is going to be rectified as exA is finally bringing it to arcades, basing their version upon the most popular “Limit Over” edition of the game.

 As with their other titles, this is being developed internally at exA-Arcadia however, fans will be happy to find out that they’ve brought on the original series designer, Masatoshi Imaizumi, to supervise the development of this arcade build.
 They also have brought back Keishi Yonao to do the music.